Shark Finning

 Stop Shark Finning

 There are many countries around the world that have enacted shark conservation measures with full or partial bans on the practice of shark finning and shark fishing.
-Sadly, in spite of this legislation, sharks are still not being protected and in many cases this is due to loopholes in shark conservation laws.
+In 2022, the US Congress passed the Shark Fin Sales Elimination Act, which was intended to remove the United States from the global shark fin trade.[11]
+Unfortunately, in spite of this legislation, sharks are still largely unprotected and in many cases this is due to loopholes in shark conservation laws.

 You can help stop shark finning by showing your support to US Congress.
-Use your voice and show your support here.
+See how Shark Angels is working to stop shark finning in the United States: Use your voice and show your support here.

 [1] Xiang, Yap Wan.
 “Malaysia Is The World’s Second Largest Shark Fin Importer Outranking Singapore And China.”
 SAYS, September 18, 2019. https://says.com/my/news/after-hong-kong-malaysia-is-world-biggest-importer-of-shark-fin.